 1: Jay McGuinness’ Jive

 Dancing to “Misirlou” from the Pulp Fiction soundtrack, Jay McGuinness’ jive is a Strictly phenomenon.
 Performed in week 3 in 2015, Jay captured the essence of John Travolta’s character in 90 seconds in a routine that showcased his dancing ability as well as his clean lines.
 Even though it was performed so early in the series, the public remembered just how good this dance was and his popularity rocketed.
 He reached the final, winning the competition in 2015, but he never performed this routine again.

 Fancy a slice of the dancing action for yourself?
-The Strictly Come Dancing Live Tour will bring the glitzy television sensation to arenas around the country.
-Starring the four judges for the first time and hosted by 2016 champion, Ore Oduba, it’s set to be full of unforgettable performances.
-From the live orchestra to the breathtaking costumes, every part of the show is brought to the live tour as the Strictly Come Dancing Live Tour is set to entertain all ages when it goes on tour from January 2019.
+The Strictly Come Dancing Live Tour will bring the glitzy television sensation to arenas around the country in 2020.
+Hosted by 2018 champion Stacey Dooley, it’s set to be full of unforgettable performances.
+From the live orchestra to the breathtaking costumes, every part of the show is brought to the live tour as the Strictly Come Dancing Live Tour is set to entertain all ages when it goes on tour from January 2020.